Kalofer: Economy

 In Kalofer typical Bulgarian customs and traditions have been well preserved over the centuries.
-A part of the attractions in the region is visiting ateliers producing the internationally famous Kalofer lace or the traditional rugs or woolen covers (kitenitsi).
-The making of souvenirs, works of copper, barrels for wine, incrustrated knives, as well as the typical Bulgarian dishes will always be remembered in this region.
+A part of the attractions in the region is visiting ateliers producing the Kalofer lace or the traditional rugs or woolen covers (kitenitsi).
+The making of souvenirs, works of copper, barrels for wine, incrustrated knives, as well as the typical Bulgarian dishes are point of attraction.

 Amenities

 There is no bank in Kalofer, but two bank branches are available.
 In the city center there are two automated teller machines.

 The post office in Kalofer is open Monday to Friday, and there are shops and convenience stores in the area.
 Several shops are located in the center of the town, and there is a market on Thursdays.